Updated: October 2018

 After dark, it’s all about the after parties.
 Champagne, martinis, wine mixers and silent discos, these are the events where you can really let your hair down.

 Quips will fly at this event featuring headlining comic Erica Sigurdson, a dominating force in the Canadian Comedy scene as well as an award-winning writer.
 She’s hitting the stage with fellow comedian Yumi Nagashima and emcee Steev Letts.

 It’s time to get your futuristic fashion on for Cornucopia’s hottest new party – Abstract Future: From Now to Eternity.
 Held at the Audain Art Museum this event will see this iconic venue transform into a space that explores the possibilities of the near and distant future.

 Brunch is the meal between meals, where there are no rules and bubbles can flow before midday.
 This offering from the Fairmont is always popular, and sells out quickly – so if brunch is your jam, jump on it early.

-Be sure to check out our Cornucopia survival guide from last year for more information on planning the perfect festival, and stay tuned for the next post – Guide to Cornucopia for Party Animals.
+Be sure to check out our Cornucopia survival guide for more information on planning the perfect festival, and stay tuned for the next post – Guide to Cornucopia for Party Animals.
 For more information on the festival including excellent ticket and accommodation packages, visit Whistler.com.